MicrochipTech/fpga-hls-examples/Training1/Libero/readme.txt

 Windows:
 -----------------------------------------------------------------------

-1. Open the Windows command prompt (cmd) and navigate to the current directory.
+1. Open a Powershell terminal.

 2. Navigate to this current directory, e.g.: